 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
-Dr. Clark, Dr. Max or Dr. Ford will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
+Dr. Clark, Dr. Max, Dr. Ford or Dr. Menegotto will uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

 Using the most recent advances in dental implant technology, Drs.
-Clark, Max or Ford are able to place single stage implants.
+Clark, Max, Ford or Menegotto are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.

 Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 While Drs.
-Clark, Max or Ford perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Clark, Max, Ford or Menegotto perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.